ajberkley/cl-binary-store/README.md

 ## Compressed output

-I suggest just piping the output through gzip if you need the smallest possible files, though the output is reasonably compact as it.
+I suggest just piping the output through gzip if you need the smallest possible files, though the output is reasonably compact as is.
 Otherwise you can use [deoxybyte-gzip](https://github.com/keithj/deoxybyte-gzip) but make sure to use the most up to date version.

 ## Debugging